savoga/data-challenge-anomaly-detection/README.md

 In the case of a dimension reduction, only the bottleneck (latent space) is relevant for us.

+Surprisingly, PCA gave better results when combined with detection algorithms.

-## 3. Anomaly detection
+## 3. Detection algorithms

-ADF (stationarity)
+#### Stationarity test

+#### Autoencoder

-Score averaging
+#### Score averaging

-PCA + Isolation Forests
+#### Isolation forests

-Feature engineering
+## 4. Feature engineering

+Feature engineering played a huge part in this project as I could achieve significantly better results using relevant feature.